tamar2791/Celiac-Bakehila/README.md

-# Celiac Community Management System
+# "Celiac Bakehila" Management System

 This is a desktop application built with C# WinForms for managing the activities of a non-profit organization supporting the celiac community.
 The system handles customer records, gluten-free products, volunteers, suppliers, and sales.
 The application supports multiple user roles, each with a customized dashboard and capabilities.